queryluke/masseffect-5e-data/text/en/bestiary/harvester.md

       id: stomp
     - name: Acid Spit
       text: >-
-        The harvester targets a <me-distance length='15' /> radius  within
+        The harvester targets a <me-distance length='15' adj /> radius  within
         <me-distance length='150' /> and launches a glob of acid that coats the
         area.
 Each creature within the area must succeed on a DC 19 Dexterity saving throw,  taking 44 (8d10) acid damage on a failed save, or half as